ruhishrestha/mrc/README.md

 <img src="Untitled presentation (3).png" alt="Project Screenshot" width="1050">

-# What have we done so far?
+# Our Journey So Far

 On **November 16th**, we held a walkathon at the Deaver Dam Reservoir with our MRC unit.
 Through this event we were able to educate people on how exercise, hydration, and probiotic play a vital role in maintaining your gut and hormonal health.